ilya-khadykin/notes-outdated/java/java-oop-basics.md

 4. Every object has a type (class type).
 5. All objects of a particular type can receive the same messages.

-> An object has state, behavior and identity.
+> An object has state, behavior

 ## Key points [(1)][1]